guofeng201507/capstone_demo_web/README.md

 #### 5. Copy the demo_new.db file from shared Google Drive into project directory "db"

+#### 6. Copy the PA100K images from shared Google Drive into project directory "./static/PA100K"

 ### Option A: Use the existing pedestrain attributes DB
 ####     No Action required, system is ready for service